CSS is the language for describing the presentation of Web pages, including colors, layout, and fonts. (www.w3.org)

 </html>

 That's just a little definition and example of CSS use.
-Now, We'll start to style an HTML element by using the CSS.
+Now, we'll start to style an HTML element by using CSS.
 In this tutorial, we'll use the external CSS.
 An external CSS can make your page load faster.

 CSS Colors

-Be sure you have known about the color code.
+Be sure you know about the color code.
 If you want to learn more about the color code, you can learn it in the HTML 5 Tutorial: Color Codes.

 Example :